nameisviju/NER_NLP_Project/README.md

-## Named Entity  Recognation Using NLP
+## Named Entity  Recognation Using NLP With Flask